 The development of vulnerability functions shall be documented with respect to the sources, including data and calculations derived from site inspections and engineering judgment.

-The effects of Building codes and their enforcement that affect the vulnerability functions shall be considered and be reasonably represented in the model.
+Building codes and their enforcement affect the vulnerability functions.

 Separate vulnerability functions are required for building structures, mobile homes, appurtenant structures, contents, and time element coverages.